 the page(s) visited

-[If Internally Deployed]
+If you wish, you may opt out of being tracked by Google Analytics by disabling or refusing the cookies; by disabling JavaScript within your browser; or by using the Google Analytics Opt-Out Browser Add-On.
+Disabling Google Analytics or JavaScript will still permit you to access comparable information or services from our websites.
+However, if you disable your session cookie option, you will still be able to access our public websites, but you might have difficulties accessing any secure services.

 The Voxair uses Google Analytics internally and retains information collected for Web analytics for a maximum period of 18 months.
-After this period, the information must be disposed of in accordance with the Standard on Privacy and Web Analytics and as authorized by the Librarian and Archivist of Canada.
+After this period, the information must be disposed of in accordance with the Standard on Privacy in Web Analytics and as authorized by the Librarian and Archivist of Canada.
 The information is not disclosed to an external third party service provider.

-[If data for analytics is going outside Canada]

-Data collected for Web analytics purposes goes outside of Canada to USA and may be subject to the governing legislation of that country, USA Patriot Act .
+Data collected for Web analytics purposes goes outside of Canada to Google servers and may be processed in any country where Google operates servers.
+Data may be subject to the governing legislation of that country, for example the USA Patriot Act .
+For further information about Google Analytics, please refer to the Google Analytics terms of service.

 Information used for the purpose of Web analytics is collected pursuant to the National Defence Act.
 Such data may be used for communications and information technology statistical purposes, audit, evaluation, research, planning and reporting.
-For more information on how your privacy is safeguarded in relation to web analytics, see the Standard on Privacy and Web Analytics.
+For more information on how your privacy is safeguarded in relation to web analytics, see the Directive on Privacy Practices, Appendix E: Standard on Privacy in Web Analytics.

-Protecting the Security of Government of Canada Websites
+Protecting the Security of The Voxair Website

 The Voxair employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
 This software receives and records the IP address of the computer that has contacted our website, the date and time of the visit and the pages visited.
 We make no attempt to link these addresses with the identity of individuals visiting our site unless an attempt to damage the site has been detected.